How to Import Only Recently Added or Changed Data from Cloud Sources

-With Skyvia you can easily propagate data changes, such as inserting new records to a cloud data source or updating existing ones, to other data sources via import packages.
+With Skyvia you can easily propagate data changes, such as inserting new records to a cloud data source or updating existing ones, to other data sources via import integration.

 When importing data from cloud sources, Skyvia allows creating packages that import not all the cloud data from the source object but only the records created or modified since the package creation or since the previous package execution.
 To create such a task in an import package, you simply need to click the Inserted or Updated button on the Source Definition page of the Task Editor.
 All other settings are configured as usually.
 The Inserted button imports records created since the last package run (or package creation if the package was never run).
 The Updated button imports both records that were created and records that were modified since the last package run.